1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Section 1: Eating a Poor Diet

 Some foods can hurt your gut.
-They cause inflammation, disrupt your gut bacteria, and slow digestion.
+They cause inflammation, kill your intestinal flora and slow down the digestion process.

 Why this hurts your gut: